AnGodel/TFM_Image_segmentation_ellipsometric_maps/Working with stacked images.md

       - of this combined map will be useful only for finding the shapes and contours of the clusters and export a mask to be applied in the original maps to extract the numeric values
       - another option would by applying reversed math to get delta and psi values from the labels of the segmentation of C and S maps
 - test the computing time on small and large stacks for both the estimation with yellowbrick visualizers and the segmentation itself
+- try reading the ds.dat file to catch idexes of delta and psi maps? would this be necessary at all?
+  - probably it will work just fine considering that:
+    - in traditional nulling maps the maps are identified by only a rolling number which starts with 001, being the first delta always the 001 and the first psi always the 002.
+That means that in our map stacsk, the deltas will have even idexes (0, 2, 4...) and psis will have odd idexes (1,3,5...)
+    - in RCE the files will be identified with either "Delta" or "Psi" but there will be only one rolling number for each pair.
+We need to see how this will affect the script but for now we will focus in the traditional nulling maps.
+-